Remember the good ol’ days when GKP was awesome?

-So perhaps it could be the case that people are searching for “ninja blender protein recipes.”
+So it could be the case that people are searching for “ninja blender protein recipes.”

-I was curious about “ninja blender protein recipes,” so I decided to check it in Ahrefs Keywords Explorer.
+I decided to check “ninja blender protein recipes” in Ahrefs Keywords Explorer.

-It has a estimated search volume of 20 searches per month.
+It has an estimated search volume of 20 searches per month.

-Not much.
-But the keyword difficulty (KD) score is low, so it would likely be easy to rank for.
+Not too high, but the keyword difficulty (KD) score is low, so it would likely be easy to rank for.

 If we check the SERP overview, it’s also clear that this particular keyword has the potential to drive more traffic from long‐tail keywords.

-We can tell because the current top‐ranking page ranks for 207 keywords and receives an estimate 163 visitors from organic search each month.
+We can tell because the current top‐ranking page ranks for 207 keywords.
+It also receives an estimate 162 visitors from organic search each month.

-Keywords Everywhere is a free addon for Chrome (or Firefox) that adds search volume, CPC & competition data to all your favourite websites.
+Keywords Everywhere is a free add‐on for Chrome (or Firefox).
+It adds search volume, CPC & competition data to all your favourite websites.

-These websites include: Google, eBay, Amazon, Answer the Public, Keyword Shitter, and more.
+These websites include: Google, eBay, Amazon, Answer the Public, Keyword S**tter, and more.

 Here is the tool in action on Google search: